tzlion/blockhasher/README.md

 (Requires .net framework 3.5)

-You may find it useful for something?

-For me it was useful for ROM dumping, especially identifying blocks of repeated data and areas of difference between dumps.
+Made to assist in ROM dumping, especially identifying blocks of repeated data and areas of difference between dumps.
+You may find it useful for something else?